will-aleyegn/TOSCA_DEV/docs/DOCUMENTATION_MAINTENANCE_GUIDE.md

 1. Check this guide for common issues
 2. Review audit reports for specific problems
-3. Consult CLAUDE.md for AI assistant guidance
+3. Consult project documentation for development guidance
 4. Reach out to project maintainers

 ### Reporting Issues